drvinceknight/pfm/_sources/tools-for-mathematics/03-calculus/tutorial/main.md

 second_equation
 ```

-Now to solve the first equation to obtain a value for $a$:
+Now solve the first equation to obtain a value for $a$:

 ```{code-cell} ipython3
 sym.solveset(first_equation, a)
 ```

-Now to substitute that value for $a$ and solve the second equation for $b$:
+Now to substitute that value for $a$ and solve the second equation for
+$b$:

 ```{code-cell} ipython3
 second_equation = second_equation.subs({a: b / 3})